GigaDesk/Eardrum-Server-Documentation/README.md

   }
 ```
 ## Mutation Types
-The API includes the following query types:
+The API includes the following mutation types: